Jonathan's story

 Jonathan with his wife, Anna and daughter Indie trekking the Routeburn.

-Jonathan was 30 when he was diagnosed type 1 diabetes.
+Jonathan was 30 when he was diagnosed with type 1 diabetes.
 Previously an elite sportsman, representing New Zealand at the 2000 Sydney Olympics, Jonathan was fit and healthy and had no history of diabetes in his family.
 Looking back Jonathan wonders if the warning signs were there a little longer, but being a sportsman, he was often thirsty and tired and may not have noticed them.

 A few years after being diagnosed with type 1, Jonathan started experiencing significant lethargy and abdominal pain.
 He had private health insurance so underwent almost all the tests under the sun – but they didn’t return any explanation as to the symptoms he was experiencing.